Hot Quilting How-Tos

 In this video, learn how to make a cute baby blanket with nothing but a piece of fabric and a pair of scissors.

-How To: Tie fringe onto a quilt
+How To: Measure a quilt for binding

 How To: Attach binding to a quilt